 We have implemented a risk-based approach to identify, prevent, mitigate and account for how Bladeroom addresses threats of modern slavery and human trafficking.
-We have made changes to our standard T&Cs to reflect our policies and have taken steps to assess the actual and potential human rights impacts by conducting due diligence on a sample of our direct suppliers.
-These suppliers have been asked to complete a survey intended to understand the risk of modern slavery in their supply chain and actions being taken to address this risk.
-The results of the survey did not give rise to any issues or concerns in relation to compliance with the Act.
-A further survey will be carried out using a different sample of suppliers and annually thereafter.
+Our standard T&Cs reflect our policies and we have taken steps to assess the actual and potential human rights impacts by conducting due diligence on a sample of our direct suppliers.
+These suppliers have completed a survey to understand the risk of modern slavery in their supply chain and actions they are taking to address this risk.
+The results of the survey did not give rise to any concerns to compliance with the Act.

 We have considered the risk of Bladeroom being exposed to slavery and human trafficking, taking into account:

-Governance Bladeroom shall take responsibility for this statement which will be reviewed and updated as appropriate.
+Bladeroom shall take responsibility for this statement.
+The statement will be reviewed and updated as appropriate.